umbraco/UmbracoDocs/Development-Guidelines/building-angular-project.md

 ---
 versionFrom: 7.0.0
-meta.Title: "Working with the backoffice UI AngularJS project" meta.Description: "Guidelines for working with backoffice UI AngularJS project"
+meta.Title: "Working with the backoffice UI AngularJS project"
+description: "Guidelines for working with backoffice UI AngularJS project"
 ---

 # Working with the backoffice UI AngularJS project